 How to transfer Google Play Music content to YouTube Music

-Google claims it will only take one press of a button on the YouTube Music app to transfer Google Play Music content over to the app.
+Google claims it only takes one press of a button in the YouTube Music app to transfer Google Play Music content over to the newer service.
+Here’s how to do it:

 - If you have not already done so, go ahead and download the YouTube Music app from the Google Play Store.